alchemyplatform/aa-sdk/site/glossary/terms.md

 ## Bundler

-A network participant that collects and submits user operations to the blockchain, handling the associated gas fees, in exchange for payment during user operation processing either directly from the user or from a [Paymaster](https://www.alchemy.com/overviews/what-is-a-paymaster).
+A network participant in the [ERC-4337](#erc-4337) standard that collects and submits `UserOperations` (UOs) to the blockchain, handling the associated gas fees, in exchange for payment during UO processing either directly from the user or from a [Paymaster](https://www.alchemy.com/overviews/what-is-a-paymaster).
 Alchemy’s implementation of a bundler is called [Rundler](https://github.com/alchemyplatform/rundler).
 It is written in Rust and designed to achieve high performance and reliability.

 ## Entrypoint

-A standardized smart contract that acts as the primary gateway for processing `UserOperation`s on the blockchain.
-It receives bundled user operations from Bundlers and verifies and executes these operations according to predefined rules, ensuring security and adherence to user-specified conditions.
+A standardized smart contract that acts as the primary gateway for processing `UserOperations` (UOs) on the blockchain.
+It receives bundled UOs from Bundlers and verifies and executes these operations according to predefined rules, ensuring security and adherence to user-specified conditions.

 ## ERC-4337